Imposex: Biological effects

-In the dog whelk, the growth of a penis in imposex females gradually blocks the oviduct, although ovule production continues.
+In species such as the dog whelk, the growth of a penis in imposex females gradually blocks the oviduct, although ovule production continues.
 An imposex female dog whelk passes through several stages of penis growth before it becomes unable to maintain a constant production of ovules.
 Later stages of imposex lead to sterility and the premature death of the females of reproductive age, which can adversely affect the entire population.